-The PMP is based on group rehabilitation, with groups of around 8 to 10 people.
-It helps develop your skills, techniques and strategies to manage your persistent pain.
+After your assessment, you may be offered a place on our Pain Management Programme.
+This is based on group rehabilitation and includes groups of around 8 to 10 people.
+The programme is designed to help you develop skills, techniques, and strategies to manage your persistent pain.

 - improving your quality of life and movement